0vexar/0vexar/README.md

 ### 🎓 9th Grade Student | Class of 2029 | Cybersecurity & AI Enthusiast
 I'm a high school student based in PA with a passion for computers, low-level systems, and digital photography.
 Currently closing the gap from creative projects to actual technical security and machine learning.

-🔁 **Translating** 🔁 = I'm a high school student based in PA who likes computers and photography.
-I'm proficient in writing beginner Python code and "vibe coding" (Using AI).

 ---

 ### 🛠️ Tech Stack & Languages